GeorgeKaldiris/Genai-Security-Fundamentals/README.md

 * Raw logs and sensitive company data should not be sent to LLMs without masking or controls.
 * GenAI tools should follow least privilege and role-based access control.
 * RAG systems should not blindly trust retrieved documents.
-* Third-party models, datasets, and libraries should be verified before use.
+* Third-party models, datasets, libraries, APIs, and cloud services should be verified before use.
+* Data quality and model integrity are important security concerns.
 * AI Governance is needed to define rules, responsibilities, monitoring, and accountability.

+## Interview summary

+A short way to explain this project:

+I created this repository to build foundational knowledge in GenAI Security.
+I studied key risks from the OWASP Top 10 for LLM Applications, including prompt injection, sensitive data disclosure, improper output handling, data and model poisoning, and supply chain risks.
+I also added AI Governance notes and a practical Python example that demonstrates basic masking of sensitive log data before using logs in a GenAI workflow.

 ## References